deveshp/netlify-faunadb-todomvc/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+#### First: Inside your repo checkout run `npm install`

-In the project directory, you can run:
+To start a development server, in the project directory, you can run:

 #### `npm start`